eyc004/CSE-110/index.md

 - Sundubu-jjigae
 ##### ***K-Pop***
 ![BTS Logo](/BTS%20Logo.png)\
-Link to picture in my repo: https://github.com/eyc004/CSE-110/blob/add-favorite-language/BTS%20Logo.png\
+Link to picture in my repo: [BTS Logo](https://github.com/eyc004/CSE-110/blob/add-favorite-language/BTS%20Logo.png)\
 Unlike food, K-Pop is something I got into relatively recently in 2020.
 I will admit BTS' "Dynamite" was what brought me into K-Pop.
 They are still my favorite K-Pop group, but my current top 3 are:
 1. BTS
 2. ENHYPEN